kaustavk/Oracle-1Z0-1085/README.md

 <u>**Basic Concept:**</u>

-- Key benefit of using OCI --> committed performance with predictable pricing model
+- Key benefit of using OCI --> Committed performance with predictable pricing model
 - You manage in an IaaS Offering --> Operating System
 - Horizontal scaling --> Adding additional compute instance
 - Vertical Scaling --> Adding more CPU or memory to an existing server